 You can walk from the ticket office to the exhibitions for free, but we opted to pay S$3 each to ride the golf buggies instead which drive you to and from the conservatories – this isn’t just because I’m lazy, but because the heat in Singapore is unlike any other place I’ve ever visited (although it’s been long enough that I may have just forgotten what it was really like in Thailand), and any respite we could find from it was always welcome.

 There are two main exhibitions at Gardens by the Bay, the first (and best IMO) is the Cloud Forest, and the other is Flower Dome.
-We headed to the Cloud Forest first, which even after seeing countless photos of it on Instagram, the Falls was still so much stunning in person.
+We headed to the Cloud Forest first, which even after seeing countless photos of on Instagram, was still even more stunning in person.

 We took a short stroll through the Flower Dome next to marvel at the plants and gardens which are curated by different regions around the world.
 The exhibition is beautiful, but our visit here was much shorter than at the Cloud Forest, as my interest in plants isn’t quite as enthusiastic as an indoor rainforest oasis.

-Finally, we headed to the Supertree Grove, which is something I’ve wanted to see for so long it felt surreal to finally be standing in front of them.
+Finally, we headed to the Supertree Grove, which is something I’ve wanted to see for so long it felt surreal to finally be standing in front.

 Aside from going early, you don’t need to book in advance to visit Gardens by the Bay – we bought our tickets on the morning of our visit from our hotel which was S$3 cheaper than the usual S$28 / £17 fee.
 The standard ticket includes entrance to the Cloud Forest and Flower Dome, while a visit to the Supertree Grove is free (though this doesn’t include the Skyway walk).